10 Exciting museums in Toronto to explore on your next visit

 770 Don Mills Road, Toronto | website

 From science, human anatomy, geology and nature to live science demonstrations, a state-of-the-art planetarium and a replica rainforest.
 Kids can play and explore in more than 500 hands-on experiences across eight exhibit halls.
-This makes the Science Centre one of the most fun museums in Toronto, especially for those that like a less traditional setting.
+This makes the Science Centre one of the most fun museums in Toronto, especially for those who like a less traditional setting.

 Bata Shoe Museum